St Catherine, The Leigh

 Churchwarden: Sue Roberts 01242 680835 Church postcode: GL19 4AF

-The APCM to review 2020 and receive the accounts for the year will be held on Tuesday 20th April.
+The APCM to review 2020 and receive the accounts for the year was held on Tuesday 20th April.
 Please click here for details and application forms to become a churchwarden or members of the PCC.

-The Parish church of St. Catherine, a grade 1 listed building, has stood in the rural hamlet of The Leigh since 1225.
+The Parish church of St. Catherine, a grade 1 listed building, has stood in the rural village of The Leigh and Evington since 1225, formerly “La Lege”.
+The Manor of The Leigh was held by Deerhurst Priory and Evington manor was held by Westminster Abbey until the dissolution by King Henry VIII.
 The foundations may well date as far back as 750.
-It has a bell tower of 6 bells which are regularly rung by a keen team of bell ringers.
+St Catherine’s church is also the church that serves Coombe Hill, a village to the north of The Leigh.
+The churchyard has many very old tabletop tombs and the PCC receive many enquiries each year about families buried there.
+St Catherine has a bell tower of 6 bells which are regularly rung by a keen team of bell ringers.

 A dedicated area of the churchyard was given over to be a memorial garden in 2005.
 As the organ was failing it was decided to replace it with an electric instrument.
 When the pipe organ was dismantled a frieze was uncovered behind the organ, thought to date to before Victorian times when the pipe organ was installed.
 The chancel and nave were redecorated in 2007 at which time some pews were replaced with chairs, keeping the very oldest pews.
 The heating had to be updated as it had been under pew heaters, electric heaters are now the main source of heating.
 A quinquennial report noted that the exterior wall of the side chapel was becoming detached from the church, all resolved following lots of fundraising.